yshavit/effesvm_j/notes/bytecode.md

 - `call : myModuleFunction` calls a function
 - `call LinkedList size` calls the `size` function on the `LinkedList` instance represented by the top of the stack.

-### oarg name @effesItem -> effesItemField
+### oarg typename fieldname @effesItem -> effesItemField

-Pops the topmost item, which must be an EffesRef.
+Pops the topmost item, which must be an EffesRef of type _typename_.
 Pushes the specified constructor argument (by name) to the top of the stack.
-Errors if the topmost item is not an EffesRef, or if it is one whose type does not have the requied name.
+Errors if the topmost item is not an EffesRef of the right type, or if that type does not have a field by that name.

 ### call_native:toString @obj -> string